-More information about student housing is available in the Student Handbook and on the Residential Life page at www.uwest.edu.
+More information about student housing is available on the Housing page at uwest.edu.
 Residence hall policies are included in the UWest Student Conduct code, also available on the UWest website.
-Students may contact the Office of Student Life for more information.
+Questions regarding housing availability and pricing should be emailed to housing@uwest.edu.